fedora-infra/fedimg/docs/configuration.md

 initialized, so it may be necessary to restart Fedimg after making a configuration change.

+## General options

+`clean_up_on_failure` can be set to False in order to skip the destruction of instances, volumes, and other resources if there is an exception in the upload process.

+`delete_image_on_failure` can be set to False to skip the destruction of the uploaded image if there is an exception in the upload process.

 ## Koji options

 `server` is the URL of the Koji server.